 - The financial statements conform to the applicable accounting framework

-- All financial records have been made available to the auditor
+- All accounting records have been made available to the auditor

 - All board and shareholder meeting minutes have been made available to the auditor